The "5.0 Mustang" magazine project car

-Warren chose a simple square shape for the sub boxes — strong and easy to build.
-The boxes are made from 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
+The simple, square enclosures are made using 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
 Boxes are usually made from MDF, but Warren found the birch to be very strong and dense, so box vibration wasn't a problem.
-Following Kicker's recommendations, each box is stuffed with a half pound of Polyfill.
+Following Kicker's recommendations, each box is stuffed with a half-pound of Polyfill.

-The vinyl -covered amp rack displays the Rockford Fosgate Power 851X and Power 1001bd amps behind a plexiglass panel.
+The vinyl -covered amp rack displays the Rockford Fosgate amps behind a plexiglass panel.
 Four 12-volt fans keep the box ventilated.

 The look is cool, but if the amps get hot, they're not going to work.
-Warren solved that problem by drilling ventilation holes into the back of the amp enclosure and hooked up four 12-volt fans.
+Warren solved that problem by drilling ventilation holes into the back of the amp enclosure and installing four 12-volt fans.

-To get the best possible performance out of the Polk MOMO components, Warren did some clever tweaks.
+Warren added some clever tweaks to the Polk speakers.
 The components' crossovers have a Selectable Tweeter Output Level feature.
 For the front speakers, this is set to "0 dB," and in the back, to "-6 dB."
 Also, the "mid-range extension" switch on the front crossovers is set to "on."
 This allows more high frequencies to flow to the front woofers.
-The end result is a better imaging in the front end, since there are more high frequencies there.
+The result is a better imaging in the front end, since there are more high frequencies there.

-If you've checked out the photos of the vehicle, you may wonder where the XM antenna is.
-Although XM doesn't recommend it, Warren placed it on the back deck between the speakers.
-No problems with reception yet!
+If you've checked out the photos of the vehicle, you may wonder where the satellite radio antenna is hiding.
+Although XM doesn't recommend it, Warren placed it on the back deck between the speakers, which seems to have worked out fine.